-- C. Students who have been suspended from the institution without completing Learning Support requirements may complete their Learning Support requirements and additional collegiate-level work at SACSCOCaccredited TCSG institutions during the year of suspension. - D. For students changing mathematics (e.g., from a non-algebra pathway to an algebra/calculus pathway) pathways, Foundations courses completed with passing grades will not count against "attempts". - E. There are no limits on attempts in corequisite Learning Support courses. - F. Students will exit Learning Support by successfully passing (as defined by the institution) the corresponding Area A collegiate-level course.
+- A. An attempt is defined as an institutional credit course in which a student receives any grade or symbol except "W" or "WM". - B. Students who have been suspended from the institution without completing Learning Support requirements may complete their Learning Support requirements and additional collegiate-level work at SACSCOCaccredited TCSG institutions during the year of suspension. - C. For students changing mathematics (e.g., from a non-algebra pathway to an algebra/calculus pathway) pathways, Foundations courses completed with passing grades will not count against "attempts". - D. There are no limits on attempts in corequisite Learning Support courses. - E. Students will exit Learning Support by successfully passing (as defined by the institution) the corresponding Area A collegiate-level course.